 Fall’s vibrant colors will be on full display soon, and we’ve rounded up some of our favorite spots for leaf peeping around the Windy City.
 Here’s where to see fall foliage in Chicago and the surrounding areas.

-Maple Grove, an 81-acre preserve, features beautiful, walkable trails, tables for picnics, and a picturesque stream, making it an ideal place to escape the city for a while.
-During the fall season, the area boasts stunning views of maple and oak trees.
+Maple Grove, an 81-acre preserve, features walkable trails, picnic tables, and a picturesque stream, making it an ideal place to escape the city.
+Come fall, the area boasts stunning views of maple and oak trees.
 Pack a picnic and plan to spend the day walking the trails and enjoying the scenery.

 You don’t have to leave the city to experience the best of fall.
 Chicago Botanic Garden offers beautiful autumnal scenes from late summer to the end of October.
 Peak season occurs during the first two weeks of October, when the trees are at their brightest and boldest.
-When visiting the Chicago Botanic Garden this fall, begin at the Visitor Center and make your way to East Road, where you can view the native trees and wildflowers in McDonalds Woods, to your left.
+When visiting the Chicago Botanic Garden this fall, begin at the Visitor Center and make your way to East Road, where you can view the native trees and wildflowers in McDonalds Woods to your left.
 On the right, you’ll have a stunning view of the Garden’s lakes.

-Don’t skip this touristy spot — during the fall season, the trees of Millennium Park will put on a show you won’t want to miss.
+Don’t skip this touristy spot.
+During the fall season, the trees of Millennium Park will put on a show you won’t want to miss.
 Take a walk and observe the beautiful maples, elms, and other trees before the winter season arrives.